fle/pelican-sober/README.md

 * Utilisation of the font Source Sans Pro
 * Option to fade out sidebar to focus on article reading

-This theme provides also classical features like Google Analytics, Twitter and Disqus integration.
+This theme provides also classical features like Google Analytics, Twitter, Disqus and Pygments integration.

 ## Screenshot ##